hackclub/hackclub/workshops/drum_pad/README.md

 - Onclick event (https://www.w3schools.com/jsref/event_onclick.asp)
 - Explanation on the Flex Direction CSS property (https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction)

 Now it's up to you!
-Do anything with this project, try implement something crazy.
+Do anything with this project, go on and implement something crazy.

 To finish, here are some branches that build upon this project: